Maczuga/AllTheThings-MoP/README.md

+## After downloading and extracting the addon into the addons folder, rename or make sure the extracted folder is named AllTheThings

 TODO:
 - item "appearances" - switch logic to having item instead of appearance by itself
 - ulduar 10 boss loot